Mills River Area Mountain Biking

 If you would like to see your place of lodging listed here, please contact us.

-To North Mills River Campground/Recreation Area (map on left):
+North Mills River Recreation Area

 From Asheville, take I-240 west to I-26 east.
 Take Asheville Airport exit (exit 40) and go south (right) on NC 280 for 3.9 miles.
 Just past intersection with NC 191, make a right at the stoplight onto North Mills River Road and follow signs to the North Mills River Recreation area in 5.0 miles.
 The recreation area parking is on the left; the campground is on the right.